 “The adults like it because they don’t have to plan anything — just show up,” Domino says.
 “The kids love it because it’s fun.”

 Tim Tocket, a Scouter in Pen Argyl, Pa., always thought the BSA had a rule forbidding Cub Scouts from camping when temperatures dipped below 32 degrees.
 Not so.
-The “Age-Appropriate Guidelines for Scouting Activities” states that only Boy Scouts, Varsity Scouts and Venturers may participate in winter camping.
+The “Age-Appropriate Guidelines for Scouting Activities” states that only Scouts BSA members and Venturers may participate in winter camping.
 But the addition of heated cabins (when you follow appropriate Youth Protection guidelines) can make winter activities with overnight stays suitable for Cub Scouts.
-With cabins available, a boy who gets too wet, too cold or too tired can head inside.
+With cabins available, a Scout who gets too wet, too cold or too tired can head inside.

 Tocket, an Eagle Scout who prefers to take his pack on camping trips every month, plans to keep on camping year-round.
-He’s learned ways to make winter camping work for younger boys.
-Tocket plans plenty of hiking, games, and activities for winter outings to keep his campers active.
+He’s learned ways to make winter camping work for younger Scouts.
+Tocket plans plenty of hiking, games and activities for winter outings to keep his campers active.
 “As long as they’re moving,” he says, “they stay warm.”